 Title II Reports

-Oklahoma City metropolitan area and state data are clear that there is a strong demand for teachers and other education professionals in almost all certification areas.
+Oklahoma City metropolitan area and state data are clear that there is an acute shortage of comprehensively prepared educators at the initial and advanced levels.
+There is strong demand for teachers and other education professionals in almost all certification areas.

 Supply and Demand